oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 showing the way to the location, but I can’t.
-Also there are two different times when the Penguin DEMO happens.
+Also there are two different times when the penguin DEMO happens.
 There are also a variety of locations where DEMOS happen.
 As a person planning my visit to the zoo,